 Borgund Stave Church was built between 1180 and 1250 AD with later additions and restorations.
 Vertical wooden boards or staves form their walls, hence the name “stave church.”
 The four corner posts were connected by ground sills, resting on a stone foundation.
 The rest of the staves then rise from the ground sills, each stave notched and grooved along the sides so that they lock into one another, forming a sturdy wall.

 Borgund is built on a basilica plan, with reduced side aisles, with an added chancel and apse.
 It has a raised central nave demarcated on four sides by an arcade.
 An ambulatory runs around this platform and into the chancel and apse, both added in the 14th century.
 An additional ambulatory, in the form of a porch, runs around the exterior of the building, sheltered under the overhanging shingled roof.
 The floor plan of this church resembles that of a central plan, a double-shelled Greek cross with an apse attached to one end in place of the fourth arm.
 The entries to the church are in the three arms of the almost-cross.

 The ceiling is held up with “scissor beams” or two steeply angled supports crossing each other to form an X shape with a narrow top span and a broader bottom span.
 The lower ends of the X shape are joined by a bottom truss to prevent the X from collapsing.
 In the case of Borgund, an additional beam cuts across the X below the crossing point but above the bottom truss, for extra stability.

 This stabilizes the steeply pitched roof, consisting of horizontal boards covered in shingles.
-Originally, the roof would have been covered on the outside with boards running lengthwise, like the composition of the roof beneath it, however, in later years wooden shingles became more common.
+Initially, the roof would have been covered on the outside with boards running lengthwise, like the composition of the roof beneath it.
+However, in later years, wooden shingles became more frequent.
 Scissor beam roof construction is typical of most stave churches.